moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 A lot of strange or wrong values, for example: y, ^yes, 5, #CCCCCC, no

-The values of this include some strang or obviously wrong values.
-It seems not feasible to automaticaly clean this.
+The values of this include some strange or obviously wrong values.
+It seems not feasible to automatically clean this.
 We will leave it as it is and keep it in mind for the analysing part.

 ### addr:housenumber
-Very different formating, most entities occur only once:
+Very different formatting, most entities occur only once:
-- extra characters ('a','b','c',...), attached differentely
+- extra characters ('a','b','c',...), attached differently
 - extra description ('Rgb.')
-- ranges (comma seperated, '-', ';')
+- ranges (comma separated, '-', ';')

-The values in this tag are unfortunately formated very differently.
+The values in this tag are unfortunately formatted very differently.
 Sometimes there are extra characters or descriptions attached and there are cases describing ranges in different manners (different characters).
 Once again, we will not change this, because it seems impossible to do this programatically.

 ## Street Name Audit
 A special script is used to audit the street names ('audit_street_names.py').
 It loops through the tags of type 'addr:street' and applies a regular expression to check, if the street name is well formed.

-The result of the programatic audit was saved as text file ('audited-stree-names.txt') and  evaluted manually, to build a list of street names that are actually wrong.
+The result of the programatic audit was saved as text file ('audited-stree-names.txt') and  evaluated manually, to build a list of street names that are actually wrong.

 Surprisingly, this revealed only a hand full of obviously misspelled values.
 These were: